 - If the injured worker disagrees with the decision to close a claim as a result of losing partial disability status, they must file an appeal within the time frame set by state law and insurer guidelines.

 Each milestone within the process has its own policies and deadlines, violation of which can lead to claim denial.
-Appeals are often handled by a workers’ compensation board or department.
-If your claim has been denied, you should speak with an experienced workers compensation lawyer today to maximize your chance of obtaining benefits.
+Appeals are often handled by a workers' compensation board or department.
+If your claim has been denied, you should speak with one of our experienced workers' compensation lawyers today to maximize your chance of obtaining benefits.

 Federal Workers' Compensation Laws